Housing in New York (state): Background

 The U.S. Department of Housing and Urban Development administers programs that provide housing and community development assistance in the United States.
 Adequate housing is recognized as human right in the 1948 Universal Declaration of Human Rights and in the 1966 International Covenant on Economic, Social and Cultural Rights.

 Housing shortage

 There is a shortage of housing in New York City.
 There are not enough homes for everyone who wants to live there to find a place to rent or buy.
 This has driven rent prices in New York City to be the highest in the United States as of 2022.

+In 2023, there were approximately 3,705,000 housing units in New York City, an increase of 61,000 since 2021.

+Vacancy rate

+In 2017, New York City had a vacancy rate of 3.63%.
+In 2023, that number dropped to 1.4% – the lowest since 1968.
+The vacancy rate was lowest in lowest-rent units; in units that cost less than $2,400 a month, the net vacancy rate was lower than 1%, and for units costing less than $1,100 a month the net vacancy was around 0.39%.

 Prices

 As of 2025, housing prices in the NYC area are so high that most first-time home buyers, even if they are relatively well paid, can only afford to buy a home if their parents can give them large sums of money.
 A small studio apartment typically sells for more than US$500,000.
 The Urban Institute estimates that only 40% of all NYC residents, and only 28% of families with children, are able to support themselves financially, due in large part to the high cost of housing.

 In 2024, half of home buyers in Manhattan paid cash for their homes.